rackerlabs/technical-blog/_posts/2020-02-27-which-departments-should-be-involved-in-setting-up-marketing-cloud-and-why.md

 methodology has allowed us to implement over 2,000 technology projects with exceptional results.

 Marketing Cloud has the capabilities to boost your lead-to-loyalty cycle.
 By focusing on your business processes first and then leveraging the right technology, Rackspace ensures that you maximize your return on investment.
-Take a look at the Rackspace services page to see how we can drive transformative value at your business.
+Visit the Rackspace services page to see how we can drive transformative value for your business.